Helpshifter Name: Tim Dien

 What makes your team stand out at Helpshift?

-At a minimum, our team is focused on ensuring clients renew, if not grow.
-Where we do an exceptional job is when we can uncover a client’s Business goals, and extrapolate that into additional Feature Usage.
-It’s easy when a client is growing or releasing a new Game or App.
+At a minimum our team is focused on ensuring that clients grow.
+Where we do an exceptional job is when we can uncover a client’s business goals, and extrapolate that into a solution enabling them to achieve their goals.
+It’s easy when a client is growing or releasing a new game or app.
 Where we shine, is when we can identify areas of opportunity to expand the relationship, based on those conversations, which leads to stronger NPS.

 Which one of Helpshift’s core values resonates with you most and why?